 Experiments will be drawn from various areas of physics including modern and condensed matter physics, with emphasis on modern electronics and measurement techniques.
-Proper laboratory techniques, data recording, error analysis, and reporting of results and conclusions will be stressed.
+Proper laboratory techniques, data recording and analysis, error analysis, and reporting of conclusions, and written and oral scientific communication will be stressed.
 Two hours of laboratory twice per week.